Why You Need to Talk to Your Doctor Before You Start Taking Supplements

 Your doctor may recommend a blood test

 Self-diagnosing isn’t necessarily the best strategy.
 If you’re pregnant, it makes sense to take a prenatal vitamin.
 However, not everyone needs to supplement with vitamins such as vitamin D or vitamin B12.
 “A supplement, just from the word itself, is meant to supplement or augment any vitamin or mineral you might be lacking or not having enough of,” says Robert Segal, MD, cardiologist and founder of Medical Offices of Manhattan in New York City.
 “Your doctor can recommend a blood test to find out which (if any) vitamins or minerals you may have deficiencies of.”
+A nurse practitioner or pharmacist can also order these same blood tests, too.
+(Be sure to check out the best and worst supplements to take if you’re diabetic.)

 You want to get the intel on supplement benefits